Functions and Types

 itol=1e-3,tol0=1e-3,tol::Float64=1e-4,ρ=0.001)

-Implement 2d-genome scan with/without LOCO (Leave One Chromosome Out).
-The first function is a FlxQTL model with/without Z that preestimate a null variance component matrix ($V_C$) under H0 : no QTL, followed by its adjustment by a scalar parameter under H1 : existing QTL.
-The third geneScan() is based on a conventional MLMM that estimate all parameters under H0/H1.
-The conventional MLMM is defined as
+Implement 1d-genome scan with/without LOCO (Leave One Chromosome Out) fitted by FlxQTL models with/without Z and with the option of penalization that preestimate a null variance component matrix ($V_C$) under H0 : no QTL, followed by its adjustment by a scalar parameter under H1 : existing QTL.
+The second type gene1Scan() is fitted by the conventional MLMM that estimate all parameters under H0/H1 with the option of penalization.
+The FlxQTL model is defined as

 Arguments